vardhandongre/Applied-Machine-Learning/README.md

 ## 8. Using Variational Inference for Boltzmann Machine to denoise Binary Images (Python, scipy)
 Binarize the first 500 images of the MNIST training data by mapping any value below .5 to -1 and any value above to 1.
 For each image, create a noisy version by randomly flipping 2% of the bits.
 Now denoise each image using a Boltzmann machine model and mean field inference.
 Use theta_{ij}=0.2 for the H_i, H_j terms and theta_{ij}=0.5 for the H_i, X_j terms.
 Report the fraction of all pixels that are correct in the 500 images.

+## 9. Neural Network for Classification (Python, scipy)
+Develop a classifier for your chosen programming framework, and train and run a classifier using that code.
+The structure of the network for is given to you to build that network.
+This isn’t a super good classifier; the point of the exercise is being able to translate a description of a network to an instance.
+Use the standard test–train split, and train with straightforward stochastic gradient descent.
+Choose a minibatch size that works for this example and your hardware.
+Use the MNIST dataset.

+## 10. Adversarial Example
+For your network of previous part, construct one adversarial example for each digit (0-9).
+This adversarial example should have the property that (a) it is close to the original digit and (b) it is misclassified as the next digit.
+So, for example, you should take a 0 and adjust it slightly so that it is classified as a 1; and so on.